aistabci/abci-docs/en/docs/system-updates.md

 | Update | intel-mpi | 2021.7 | 2021.5 |

 * Programs compiled with previous version of the Intel oneAPI may contain vulnerabilities, so please recompile with the newer version.
+* intel/2022.0.2 and before versions containing vulnerabilities have been deprecated.

 ## 2023-01-05